Embeddings Explained: The Hidden Technology Powering Every AI App

 Using Embeddings in Practice: Generate → Store → Query

-Every embedding-based application follows the same three-step pattern: (1) Generate — embed your corpus using a model like OpenAI text-embedding-3-large or Cohere Embed v3.
-(2) Store — save vectors with metadata in a vector database (Pinecone, Chroma, pgvector).
-(3) Query — embed the user's query with the same model, then run ANN search to find the top-k most similar vectors in under 100ms.
+Every embedding-based application follows the same three-step pattern.
+(1) Generate: embed your corpus using a model like Voyage-3 or OpenAI text-embedding-3-large.
+(2) Store: save vectors with metadata in a vector database (Pinecone, Chroma, pgvector).
+(3) Query: embed the user's input with the same model, then run ANN search to find the top-k most similar vectors in under 100ms.

 1